Blue Bird All American: Fifth generation (2010-2013)

 Introduced for 2010 production, the fifth-generation All American (internally designated the "D3" series) was unveiled at an industry trade show in Myrtle Beach, South Carolina on October 28, 2008.
 The D3 series marked the most extensive changes to the body design of the All American (and all Blue Bird buses) in over 50 years.
 For the first time since 1957, the All American returned to two headlamps (round ones, for the first time since early 1989).
 Completely devoid of chrome trim, the design deleted "Blue Bird" lettering from the front of the bus (replacing it with a company logo).

 Continuing the use of a drop-frame chassis from the previous generation, the body received a completely new roofline and drivers' compartment design.
 The shape of the roofline was squared off and raised in height (matching the previous high-headroom roof); as a part of the redesign, the entry door was raised in height.
 The long-running flat-glass windshield was replaced by a two-piece curved design (extending further downward and upward); to improve sightlines, the sideview and convex mirrors were integrated into a single housing.
 At the rear of the bus, the emergency door was redesigned, enlarged in height and width (for the first time since the second generation).
 The drivers' compartment received a new steering column and instrument panel (both later used by the Vision), along with a new layout for driver controls (on both sides of the steering wheel).

 The D3 series continued the use of diesel and CNG engines (the latter, on rear-engine vehicles).
 Coinciding with the exit of Caterpillar from on-highway engine production, all engines were sourced from Cummins.
 Front-engine buses were powered by the Cummins ISB 6.7, with rear-engine buses using the ISC 8.3.

 In production for only four years, the D3 series is the shortest-produced version of the All American.
-Intended as the successor to the A3, the D3 replaced the rear-engine A3 directly for 2009, with Blue Bird producing the front-engine version of the model line alongside its predecessor to accommodate customer demand.
-Both versions of the D3 were discontinued after 2012, with the front-engine A3 ending production in 2013.
+Intended as the successor to the A3, Blue Bird continued to produce the A3 version of the model line alongside its predecessor to accommodate customer demand.
+Both versions of the D3 were discontinued after 2012, with both versions of the A3 ending production in 2013.

 Introduced for 2014 production, the sixth-generation T3 series replaced both the fourth and fifth generation versions of the model line.